Extra Touches to Set Yourself Apart from Other Real Estate Agents

 4. Use a pro cleaning or lawn team.

 One of the hardest parts of selling a home is keeping the property neat and orderly while it’s on the market — especially if they’ve got kids, pets, and other people to take care of.

 Consider calling in a professional cleaning and lawn service to come in once a week and handle the dirty work.
 This helps you (and your sale) by ensuring the property’s always ready for a last-minute showing.
-It helps the seller by easing their burden and putting one less task on their shoulders.

-Bring them refreshments.
+6. Bring them refreshments.